Terge3141/whatsappbackupreader/README.md

 ```

 ## Jitpack
-TODO: Not checked yet
 The packages can also be obtained from jitpack.io and directly included into gradle or maven.
-*Replace tag with the git hash or "master-SNAPSHOT" for the latest version.*
 Go to https://jitpack.io/#Terge3141/whatsappbackupreader for further information.